archeYR/ros-build-msvc-wine/README.md

 While both classic WinDBG from Windows SDK and the new WinDBG run on Wine, the latter seems to work much better and is much more usable.

+In newer WinDBG versions (first noticed in 1.2502.25002.0), there was some user interface update and now WinDBG crashes trying to call the unimplemented TextScaleFactor methods.
+In order to get the latest version working, you have to apply the patch for UISettings2 stubs in Wine source and rebuild.
+Alternatively you can use <a href="https://windbg.download.prss.microsoft.com/dbazure/prod/1-2410-11001-0/windbg.msixbundle">the last version that was known to work</a>.

 You can download new WinDBG <a href="https://learn.microsoft.com/en-us/windows-hardware/drivers/debugger/">from here</a>.
 The download link is an Uri value under MainBundle section in `windbg.appinstaller` file.
 To run new WinDBG, extract the `windbg.msixbundle` file, then extract `windbg_win7-<your_host_architecture>.msix` and run `DbgX.Shell.exe` binary.